-Our Technologies may be found to infringe upon claims of patents of owned by others.
+Our Technologies may be found to infringe upon claims of patents owned by others.
 If we determine or if we are found to be infringing on a patent held by another, we might have to seek a license to make, use, and sell the patented technologies.
 In that case, we might not be able to obtain such license on terms acceptable to us, or at all.
 If a legal action is brought against us, we could incur substantial defense costs, and any such action might not be resolved in our favor.
 If such a dispute is resolved against us, we may have to pay the other party large sums of money and our use of our Technologies and the testing, manufacturing, marketing or sale of one or more of our products could be restricted or prohibited.
 Even prior to resolution of such a dispute, use of our Technologies and the testing, manufacturing, marketing or sale of one or more of our products could be restricted or prohibited.

-Moreover, other parties could have blocking patent rights to products made using the Company's ADF Technology.
+Moreover, other parties could have blocking patent rights to products made using the AversionTM Technology.
 For example, the Company has recently become aware of certain United States and European patent applications owned by third parties that claim multiple-form abuse deterrent technologies.
-If such patent applications result in issued patents, with claims encompassing our ADF Technology or products, the Company may need to obtain a license in order to commercialize products incorporating the ADF Technology, should one be available or, alternatively, alter the ADF Technology so as to avoid infringing such third-party patents.
-If the Company is unable to obtain a license on commercializing products incorporating the ADF Technology.
-Additionally, any alterations to the Company's ADF Technology in view of such pending third-party patent applications could be time consuming and costly and may not result in technologies or products that are non-infringing or commercially viable.
+If such patent applications result in issued patents, with claims encompassing our AversionTM Technology or products, the Company may need to obtain a license in order to commercialize products incorporating the AversionTM Technology, should one be available or, alternatively, alter the AversionTM Technology so as to avoid infringing such third-party patents.
+If the Company is unable to obtain a license on commercially reasonable terms, the Company could be restricted or prevented from commercializing products utilizing the AversionTM Technology.
+Additionally, any alterations to the AversionTM Technology in view of pending third-party patent applications could be time consuming and costly and may not result in technologies or products that are non-infringing or commercially viable.

 The Company expects to seek and obtain licenses to such patents or patent applications when, in the Company's judgment, such licenses are needed.
-If any such licenses are required, there can be no assurances that the Company would be able to obtain any such license on commercially favorable terms, or at all, and if these licenses are not obtained, the Company might be prevented from making, using and selling the Company's ADF Technology and products.
+If any such licenses are required, there can be no assurances that the Company would be able to obtain any such license on commercially favorable terms, or at all, and if these licenses are not obtained, the Company might be prevented from making, using and selling the AversionTM Technology and products.
 The Company's failure to obtain a license to any technology that it may require would materially harm the Company's business, financial condition and results of operations.
-We cannot assure that the Company's ADF Technology will not infringe such patents.
+We cannot assure that the Company's products and/or actions in developing products incorporating the Company's AversionTM Technology will not infringe third-party patents.